Luis Garcia Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 25th-ranked team ERA among all league pitching staffs (4.70).
+- The Phillies have the 25th-ranked team ERA across all MLB pitching staffs (4.65).

-- Phillies pitchers combine to give up 61 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- Phillies pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The Phillies are sending Strahm (4-3) to make his eighth start of the season.
-He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.
+- The Phillies are sending Suarez (0-2) out to make his fifth start of the season.
+He is 0-2 with a 7.13 ERA and 17 strikeouts in 17 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander tossed two innings against the New York Mets, giving up one earned run while surrendering two hits.
+- His last appearance was on Tuesday against the New York Mets, when the left-hander threw 6 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.